Crewe/itach-web/README.md

 # A Web API for Global Caché's iTach IP2CC

-I needed a Web front-end to an industrial ethernet relay contact closure device.
+I needed a Web front-end to an industrial Ethernet relay contact closure device.
 So now, this.

 ## Add the devices to your network